-On December 31, 2015, our accrual for property maintenance, in view of the guarantee of five years after the completion of the development, totaled R\$ 136 million, an increase of 10.0% as compared to December 31, 2014 and of 10.6% in relation to 2013..
+On December 31, 2016, our accrual for property maintenance, in view of the guarantee of five years after the completion of the development, totaled R\$ 140 million, an increase of 3.1% as compared to December 31, 2015 and of 13.4% in relation to 2014.
 This variation reflected the increase in the developments under construction for the period as well as the provisioning percentage.
-Due to the investments made in quality of our projects, we believe that the level of provisioning set in 2012 can be lowered because of the improvements in process efficiency that the Company had in the past three years, and therefore reduced the current provisioning level from 3% to 1.85%.